-The statistical tools described above are applied to datasets gathered in the computational chemistry literature.
-These are summarized in Table 1, and strongly overlap with those studied in more details in a previous article, from which we removed small datasets (N < 100).
+are summarized in Table 1 and strongly overlap with those studied in more details in a previous article [4], from which we removed small datasets (N < 100).
 The statistics, empirical cumulative density functions and Lorenz curves corresponding to these datasets are provided as Supplementary Information.